What We Do

 Engaging and Empowering Our Community

 We are out every day, engaging and empowering the Morris County community.
 We provide representation, education, advocacy, and other types of support to foster community development.

 We provide crucial legal immigration services to survivors of domestic violence and other violent crimes, as well as access to other critical resources through partnerships and referrals.

 Every day, MCOHA works in courtrooms and communities to improve the lives of thousands of Latinx individuals and families in Morris County and beyond, every year.
 Our direct approach to provide representation and access to legal and social services allows us to understand the everchanging needs of our clients — providing us with a unique perspective from which to begin tackling the systemic barriers that keep them from thriving.

-Children and Senior Citizens engaged every year through our Justice For All program and through our Senior Citizens Group "Corazones Contentos"
+Children and Senior Citizens engaged through our Justice for All program and our Senior Citizens Group "Corazones Contentos."

 A contribution to MCOHA is about more